COVID-19 - Youth Ministry Online

 Is your youth ministry considering going online while we are in social isolation?

-As you consider how to reorganise youth ministry, potentially for a few months with reduced face-to-face contact, the need for video streaming, conferencing and other online forms of communication will perhaps be needed in conjunction with other forms of communication to maintain relationships, pastoral care and teaching.
+As you consider how to reorganise youth ministry with reduced face-to-face contact, the need for video streaming, conferencing and other online forms of communication will perhaps be needed in conjunction with other forms of communication to maintain relationships, pastoral care and teaching.

-It certainly seems that we are operating in exceptional times, so as you navigate how to set up new systems it will be important to take a principled approach and think of ways to organise online interactions with youth so as to maximise transparency.
+As we operate in these exceptional times, it will be important to take a principled approach and think of ways to organise online interactions with youth so as to maximise transparency.

 - The Safe Ministry Social Contact Policy